Frequently Asked Questions

 How do I get in touch with my child’s teacher?

 Each teacher has a preference for keeping in touch and will let you know the best way to establish communication (e.g. notes via your child’s homework folder, email, phone).
 If you have a specific concern about your child’s work or behavior in a specialty class such as library, music, science, chess or PE, speak with that teacher directly.
-You can find the contact info for teachers in our Directory (coming soon!).
+Every teacher will share their PS29 email address.
 If you are not sure what to do, speak with our parent coordinator, Monica Gutierrez-Kirwan.
-You can reach her at email@example.com
+You can reach her at firstname.lastname@example.org.

 Who should I talk to if I have a concern or a question about my child’s education and experience at PS 29?